The Brandon Sanderson Store

 Brandon has licensed Badali Jewelry to release pendants based on the Aons from ELANTRIS.
 Intrinsic to the geometric magic of the world of Elantris, the Aons form the basis for the written language of Opelon and are integral to the souls of Seons.
 The characters were designed and drawn by Brandon himself for the book, and have been beautifully adapted into these pendants, which come in a variety of colors and designs.

-Aon Ene is the Aonic character that represents Wit, or Cleverness and Intelligence.
-It is also the basis for Sarene's name.
+Aon Ehe is the Aonic character that represents Fire, Heat, and Danger.
 See below the Add to Cart button for a detailed explanation.

 Each pendant comes in a variety of colored enamels, which you can preview with the drop-down menu below.
 (You can also choose to order the Aon with no enamel, though in this case we suggest getting the pendant with a palladium finish to protect against tarnishing.)
 For a base metal, you may choose either sterling silver, 14k gold, or white gold.